Anand-KH/Dynamic-Form/README.md

 The data review post-field entry will be displayed as illustrated in the image below.
 ![img](/src/assets/Review.png)

-After reviewing the data, users can either modify values by navigating back or proceed by clicking "Submit."
-After clicking "Submit," they'll be directed to a success page and can return to submit another form, as depicted in the image below.
+After reviewing the data, users can either modify values by navigating back or proceed by clicking `Submit`.
+After clicking `Submit`, they'll be directed to a success page and can return to submit another form, as depicted in the image below.
 ![Alt text](/src/assets/Submit%20Form.png)